Chief Executive Officer

 Tarren Bragdon is president and chief executive officer of the Foundation for Government Accountability, founded in 2011.

 Tarren is a nationally recognized expert on health reform issues with a specialty in Medicaid reform.
-He has testified before the U.S. Senate Small Business and Entrepreneurship Committee; state legislative committees in Alabama, Connecticut, Florida, Georgia, Illinois, Maine and New York; numerous national conferences; and the American Swiss Foundation in Switzerland.
+He has testified before the U.S. Senate Small Business and Entrepreneurship Committee; state legislative committees in Alabama, Connecticut, Florida, Georgia, Illinois, Maine, New York and Ohio; numerous national conferences; and the American Swiss Foundation in Switzerland.
 His work has been featured on Fox News’ Sean Hannity show, National Public Television’s NOW, in Wall Street Journal editorials and op-eds, and in the New York Post, Boston Globe, New York Times and on National Public Radio.

 From 2008 to early 2011, Tarren was CEO of the Maine Heritage Policy Center, a free market think tank based in Portland, Maine.
 Under his leadership, the organization grew to become the largest state-based free market think tank per capita.
 In September 2010, he received the Thomas Roe Award, given annually by the State Policy Network to the individual with the greatest impact on the nation’s free market movement.